noelmarkham/whatsong/README.md

   * Connect it to Twitter
   * Big one: re-implement Echoprint rather than calling an external application
   * This application feels like it could work well with Scalaz-stream
+  * The requests using Finagle doesn't feel right
+  * Make requests using both Echoprint and ENMFP simultaneously